-You can ask for a CORI self-audit from the Department of Criminal Justice Information Services (DCJIS).
+You can ask for a CORI self-audit from the Department of Criminal Justice Information Services.

-The self-audit will tell you almost everyone who has looked at your CORI.
-But, it will not tell you if police, probation, courts or other criminal justice staff
+The self-audit will give you names of everyone who has looked at your CORI, EXCEPT for police, probation officers, courts or other criminal justice agency employees.

-Employers, landlords and others can also get criminal record information from private companies.
-These companies sell criminal background reports and are called Consumer Reporting Agencies (CRA's).
+Employers, landlords and others can get criminal record information from private companies.
+These companies sell criminal background reports and are called Consumer Reporting Agencies (CRAs).

-These CRA's collect criminal history about people, write reports and sell them.
-CRA's look at criminal records in clerks’ offices.
-But they get their information in other ways too.
-Many of their reports are wrong and out-of-date.
-Often the reports do not include information that a case was dismissed or closed.
-This means it may look like you are being prosecuted for a crime even when the court found you not guilty or dismissed the case.
+These companies collect criminal information, write reports and sell them.
+Many of their reports are wrong and have old information.
+These reports may not include information that your case was dismissed, closed or that you were found not guilty.
+Wrong or missing information on the report may make it look like you were guilty, even if the court found you not guilty or dismissed the case.

-If employers, housing authorities, or landlords want to ask you about a private criminal background report or reject you because of the report, they must:
+The law gives you the right to fix the mistakes on your CORI report.
+Before employers, housing authorities or landlords ask you about a private criminal background report or reject you because of the report, they must: